quad-one/widow/README.md

 # Widow Frame

-A open source, super light FPV Drone Frame.
+A open source, super light FPV Drone Frame.<br>
 Recommended are 110X motors with M2 mounting holes that are 9mm diagonally apart from each other.